 Smart home device compatibility

-When trying to compare these two leading smart speakers, you might wonder whether you can use the gadgets to control your smart thermostat or intelligent light bulbs, for example.
-These days, many smart home devices are compatible with both Alexa and Google Assistant, although if you’re unsure you can click on the links below to see if the gadget in question is on the list of compatible devices.
+When trying to compare these two leading smart speakers, you might wonder whether you can use the gadgets to control your smart thermostat or intelligent light bulbs.
+These days, many smart home devices are compatible with both Alexa and Google Assistant, although if you’re unsure, you can click on the links below to see if the gadget in question is on the list of compatible devices.

 What’s the verdict?

 Buying a smart speaker and choosing the best one for you isn’t always straightforward, and each of these speakers has its merits.
 At the moment, it seems as though the Amazon Echo continues to be the better option.
 It is compatible with more smart home devices, uses an adaptive audio system for bigger sound, and can control your Zigbee gear.
 Plus, there are more types of Echo devices to choose from.